Presto Configuration Properties¶

-This section describes the most important config properties that may be used to tune Presto or alter its behavior when required.
+This section describes configuration properties that may be used to tune Presto or alter its behavior when required.

-The following pages are not a complete list of all configuration and session properties available in Presto, and do not include any connector-specific catalog configuration properties.
-For more information on catalog configuration properties, refer to the connector documentation.
+The following is not a complete list of all configuration properties available in Presto, and does not include any connector-specific catalog configuration properties.

 General Properties¶